Abdulhamit Gül

-Abdulhamit Gül (Abdülhamit Gül; born 12 March 1977) is a Turkish politician and former Minister of Justice.
-He is a member of the Grand National Assembly of Turkey from Gaziantep.
-He was previously the General Secretary of the Justice and Development Party.
+Abdulhamit Gül (Abdülhamit Gül; born 12 March 1977) is a Turkish politician who served as Minister of Justice from 2017-2022.
+A member of the Justice and Development Party (AKP), he has represented Gaziantep in the Grand National Assembly of Turkey since 2023, having previously held the seat between 2015-2018, and served as the AKP's General Secretary from 2015-2017.
+As justice minister, he oversaw the 2019 Judicial Reform Strategy Document and the 2021 Human Rights Action Plan, two flagship legal-reform initiatives of the Erdoğan government; His tenure also coincided with the Council of Europe's 2021 decision to open infringement proceedings against Turkey over its non-compliance with a European Court of Human Rights ruling in the case of Osman Kavala.

+was previously the General Secretary of the Justice and Development Party.
 He was re-elected at the 2023 Turkish parliamentary election in Gaziantep.

 He is not related with Abdullah Gül.

 Early life and education

 Gül was born to working-class parents in Nizip on 12 March 1977.
 His father is originally from Artvin.
 His mother was the daughter of an Islamic scholar born in Çermik and mentored by Said Nursî.
 She knew Kurdish.
 Gül attended a local high school, showing political interest from a young age.
 He completed his higher education at Ankara University.

-Political career
+Early political career

-He was assigned as a member of board in Ankara Youth Community of Virtue Party (FP) and Welfare Party (RP).
-He was the head of the National Youth Foundation from 1999 to 2001.
+He was a member of board in the Ankara Youth Community of the Virtue Party (FP) and the Welfare Party (RP).
+He was head of the National Youth Foundation from 1999 to 2001.
 Between 2001 and 2003, he was the vice chairman of FP.
-From 2003 to 2010, he participated in the General Administration Board of FP as a member.
-From November 2010 to 22 September 2012, he served a member of the Founders' Board of People's Voice Party (HSP).
+From 2003 to 2010, he sat on FP's General Administration Board.
+From November 2010 to 22 September 2012, he served on the Founders' Board of People's Voice Party (HSP).

-After the union of Justice and Development Party (AKP) and HSP, he was chosen as a member of the Official Decision and Administration Committee on 30 September 2012, at the 4th Ordinary Congress of AKP.
-In the general election of June 2015, he has been elected into the parliament as deputy of Gaziantep.
-He served as General Secretary of AKP from the meeting of Official Decision and Administration Committee at 13 September 2015 until being replaced by Fatih Şahin on 20 July 2017.
+After HSP merged into the AKP, he was chosen as a member of the party's Official Decision and Administration Committee on 30 September 2012, at the 4th Ordinary Congress of AKP.
+He was elected to parliament as a deputy for Gaziantep in the general election of June 2015.
+He served as General Secretary of AKP from 13 September 2015, until being replaced by Fatih Şahin on 20 July 2017.